Representation

 Background

-CPOs of ice and olivine are here defined as the size and orientation distribution of grains, without any reference to grain topology, grain shape, or the spatial arrangement of grains.
-In the general-most case, this means statistically describing the directions in which grain slip-plane normal and slip direction (\(n\)- and \(b\)-axes) are pointing while also taking into account how massive each grain is.
+In specfab, CPOs are defined as the orientation distribution of grains without any reference to grain topology, grain shape, or the spatial arrangement of grains.
+More precisely, this means statistically describing the directions in which the slip-plane normal and slip direction of grains (\(n\)- and \(b\)-axes) are pointing, while also taking into account how massive each grain is (weighted by grain size).

 Ambiguity